rcgsheffield/airbods/README.md

 ## Airflow command line interface

-To run these commands, you must log in as the user `airflow` or prefix the commands with `sudo -u airflow` to run them as that service user.
+To run these commands, you must log in to a worker machine and run the following commands as the user `airflow` (that is, prefix the commands with `sudo -u airflow` to run them as that service user.)

 ```bash
 # Log in as Airflow service user